Buckinghamshire County Council Waste Management Project

 *Chiltern and Wycombe District Councils operate a joint waste collection service and therefore tonnages are reported as combined.

 3.3 Waste outputs

-The majority of output from High Heavens WTS was residual waste bulked to Greatmoor EfW.
+The majority of outputs from High Heavens WTS were residual waste bulked to Greatmoor EfW.
 There was a small tonnage of bulky waste removed from the site for shredding at a neighbouring BCC facility within the High Heavens complex.

 This is where bulky waste unsuitable for the EfW is removed for shredding before being delivered back to High Heavens WTS.
 Bulky waste is deemed unsuitable as it can affect the efficiency of the EfW process due to blockages in the system or poor combustion.
 Once removed and shredded, this material is then transferred with the residual waste and diverted from landfill in a similar manner to the management of bulky waste from the HRC sites.
 When bulky waste is identified and separated, feedback is provided to BCC.
 Gas bottles and other non-conforming materials unsuitable for the EfW process have also been removed, segregated and reported in a similar manner and collected for recycling or disposal.

 Transport savings through bulk transfer of waste from High Heavens WTS

 High Heavens WTS operates as a bulking station for transfer of residual waste to Greatmoor EfW.
 Due to the high volumes of waste handled at the site, the bulking operation successfully reduced transport vehicle miles of contracted waste by over 137,697 miles during the contract year.
 The breakdown of this is shown in table 3.